Last Updated on September 17, 2021 by

 Unemployment Benefits Overview:

-Suppose you are a single mother who has lost her job due to no fault of your own and meet the state’s eligibility criteria.
+Suppose you are a single mother who has lost her job due to no fault of your own and meets the state’s eligibility criteria.
 In that case, the Unemployment Insurance Program will help you.

 How to File an Unemployment Claim: